raganwald-deprecated/homoiconic/2008-11-21/templates_double_mockingbirds_and_helpers.md

 > As explained in [Kestrels](http://github.com/raganwald/homoiconic/tree/master/2008-10-29/kestrel.markdown), the practice of nicknaming combinators after birds was established in Raymond Smullyan's amazing book [To Mock a Mockingbird](http://www.amazon.com/gp/product/0192801422?ie=UTF8&tag=raganwald001-20&linkCode=as2&camp=1789&creative=9325&creativeASIN=0192801422).
 In this book, Smullyan explains combinatory logic and derives a number of important results by presenting the various combinators as songbirds in a forest.
 Since the publication of the book more than twenty years ago, the names he gave the birds have become standard nicknames for the various combinators.

-The thrush, cardinal, quirky bird and bluebird all either permute or group their arguments.
-Although they do change the structure of their arguments, they conserve them: if you pass `xyz` to a bluebird, you get one `x`, one `y`, and one `z` back, exactly what you passed in.
-The only difference is, you get `x(yz)` back, so they have been grouped for you.
-But nothing has been added and nothing has been taken away.
-Alone amongst the combinators we've examined, the kestrel does not conserve its arguments.
-It *erases* one.
-If you pass `xy` to a kestrel, you only get `x` back.
-The `y` is erased.
-The kestrel comes from a different family of combinators than the others.

-Today we are going to meet another combinator that does not conserve its arguments, the Double Mockingbird.
-Where a kestrel erases one of its arguments, the double mockingbird *duplicates* both of its arguments.
-In logic notation, `M`<sub>2</sub>`xy = xy(xy)`.
-Or in Ruby:

-	double_mockingbird.call(x).call(y)
-		=> x.call(y).call(x.call(y))

-The double mockingbird is not the only combinator that duplicates one or more of its arguments.
-Logicians have also found important uses for many other duplicating combinators like the ordinary Mockingbird (`Mx = xx`), which is the simplest duplicating combinator, the Starling (`Sxyz = xz(yz)`), which is one half of the [SK combinator calculus](http://en.wikipedia.org/wiki/SKI_combinator_calculus "SKI combinator calculus - Wikipedia, the free encyclopedia"), and the Turing Bird (`Uxy = y(xxy)`), which is named after [its discoverer](http://www.alanturing.net/turing_archive/index.html "Alan Turing (1912-1954)").

-Before we figure out what duplicating combinators can do for us, let's review a popular object-oriented "pattern:"

-Template Methods
----

 One popular pattern in object-oriented programming is the [Template Method](http://en.wikipedia.org/wiki/Template_method_pattern "Template method pattern - Wikipedia, the free encyclopedia"):

 > In object-oriented programming, first a class is created that provides the basic steps of an algorithm design.
 These steps are implemented using abstract methods.
 Later on, subclasses change the abstract methods to implement real actions.
 Thus the general algorithm is saved in one place but the concrete steps may be changed by the subclasses.

-So there you have it: Template methods help us separate the basic steps of a general algorithm from the concrete steps of a specific algorithm.
+Template methods help us separate the basic steps of a general algorithm from the concrete steps of a specific algorithm.
 With a template method, we build a template or framework method with holes in it, then "fill in the blanks" by implementing methods for concrete steps.

 Let's whistle up an example.
 The template we're going to use is called [Divide and Conquer](http://www.cs.berkeley.edu/~vazirani/algorithms/chap2.pdf).
 It's a general algorithm for solving problems by breaking them up into sub-problems.
 In Ruby, we might write: